 Azure Site Recovery offers unlimited compute, network, and storage scale to provide Disaster Recovery as a Service (DRaaS) to businesses.
 Since all the services are owned and managed by the Azure Site Recovery platform, there are no additional costs for site recovery and there is complete freedom from managing infrastructure.

 Azure Site Recovery allows for the use of Azure Hybrid Benefit to reduce the cost of your servers in Azure.
 It is also important to note that when an instance protected by Azure Site Recovery is recovered to Azure, the software running inside the virtual machine must be properly licensed.

-The failover process whether it is planned, unplanned, or test is free and self-service.
-This model delivers fully on all the cloud promises when it comes to disaster recovery and replacing your failover datacenter.
+The failover process whether it is planned, unplanned, or tested is free and self-service.
+This model delivers fully on all the cloud promises when it comes to disaster recovery and replacing your failover data center.

 Azure Site Recovery is complete disaster recovery as a service solution that is part of a broad service presented through Azure Recovery Services Vaults.

 Though cloud-native and platform as a service (PaaS), it is also possible to use Site Recovery from one Azure region to another Azure region (cross-region replication), as well as between availability sets within the same datacenter, and between availability zones within the same region for truly DR solution in the cloud.
 Azure Site Recovery is more than capable of replacing your secondary disaster recovery site with a cloud-based solution that is reliable, secure, and cost-competitive.

 Combining Azure Site Recovery with Azure Backup can be a major component of any Business Continuity and Disaster Recovery (BCDR) plan while minimizing cost and investments.